-Hard Disk Timeout [Disabled] The hard disk does not shut down.
-[10, 15, 30, 45] Seconds or [1, 2, 4, 6, 8, 10, 1 5] Minutes after the last hard disk access The next time it is accessed, the hard disk starts spinning again after a brief delay.
-Resume On Time [On] If this function is enabled the programming device is automatically switched on at the preset time.
+Power Savings [Disabled] Power management is only controlled via ACPI.
+[Enabled] The power-saving functions are set Hard Disk Timeout [Disabled] The hard disk does not shut down.
+[10, 15, 30, 45] Seconds or [1, 2, 4, 6, 8, 10, 15 i] Minutes after the last hard disk access The next time it is accessed, the hard disk starts spinning again after a brief delay.
+Resume On Time [On] [Off] If this function is enabled the programming device is automatically switched on at the preset time.
 'Off' means this function is disabled.
+Resume Time Time for automatic restart Resume On Modem Ring Enabled wakes the system up when an incoming call is detected on your modem.